 You also want to look for a leash that allows your dog to move about with some freedom.
 You don’t want them so close to your bike that they bump into it or hit your feet.
 Look for a model with a retractable cord that allows at least a foot or so of movement.

 Waist Band Leashes

 Another feature to consider is a dual-handle control.
-This is usually found on a leash with a waist band.
-It basically allows you to securely hold your dog closer or farther away by having two different handles at varied distances from the end of the leash.
+This is usually found on a leash with a waistband.
+It allows you to securely hold your dog closer or farther away by having two different handles at varied distances from the end of the leash.
 This makes it more versatile for certain environments.
-For example, if you are riding your bike in a highly populated area, you may want to keep your dog closer to you.
+For example, if you are riding your bike in a highly-populated area, you may want to keep your dog closer to you.
 Conversely, you can let your dog have more room if you are riding in a more rural area, where there is plenty of space to move about.

 Emily started this blog out of pure passion.
 She LOVES her 3 dogs; Chew Barka, Cooper & Nelson, and spends countless hours every day playing with them.

 When she’s not nerding out on dogs, you’ll find her on a snowboard or in the kitchen baking chocolate brownies.

 She’s been featured in PetAware, Dogtime, and ModernDog.